Rugved088/DAM-Using-Blockchain/README.md

-# 📦 Digital Asset Management using Blockchain
+# 📦 DAM[Digital Asset Management] using Blockchain

 This project is a decentralized marketplace built on the **Ethereum blockchain** using **Solidity smart contracts**, the **Truffle framework**, and a **React frontend**.
 It allows users to **buy and sell digital assets** securely on the blockchain